PoliseeAI/polisee/_docs/PRD-phase-1-core-q&a-engine.md

     *   `pgvector`, `psycopg2-binary` (for connecting to PostgreSQL)
     *   `python-dotenv` (for managing environment variables)
 *   **Configuration:** The script must load the `OPENAI_API_KEY` and database connection details from a `.env` file at the root of the project.
 These credentials must not be hardcoded in the source code.
-*   **Pre-existing Components:** You can assume the `schema.sql` and the data ingestion script are complete and the `polgen` database is already populated with data.
+*   **Pre-existing Components:** You can assume the data ingestion script is complete and the PostgreSQL database has been populated with a `PGVector` collection containing the knowledge base.